jlandowner/go-interactive-ssh/README.md

 	}
 }
 ```

-Command struct is below.
+You cam generate a Command by NewCommand()
-But you can easily generate by NewCommand function b
+Command struct is here.

 ```go:command.go
 // Command has Input config and Output in remote host.